loomio/loomio-docs/en/src/guides/board_processes/index.md

 This guide is intended to help you use Loomio in your board or committee, so you can stay connected between meetings, deal with urgent matters and reduce board admin.
 - Continue governance between meetings
+- Keep track of communications
 - Use board meetings for issues that matter
-- Keep a detailed record
+- Preserve institutional memory with a detailed record

 Loomio is a versatile discussion and decision-making tool for collaborative boards and committees.